Based In Milton Keynes

 Hi!
 My name is Helen and I live in Milton Keynes.

 I set up my own travel business after leaving my previous career in teaching.
 I wanted to do something that made people smile and after all, that is what holidays are all about.
 I was also blown away by the ethos of the company and the fact that with Travel Counsellors, it IS personal.
 I won’t try and sell you the holiday that a specific company wants me to sell.
 I will help to create the holiday that YOU want instead.
-As a Travel Counsellor I have access to destinations and experiences all over the world
+As a Travel Counsellor I have access to destinations and experiences all over the world.

 If you've thought cruising is only for the older generation then it is time to rethink.
 My favourite, and most sailed cruise line is Disney Cruise Line.
 If you think they are just for families, then think again - the best cruise I did without the children was a Disney one :)

 One of my other top destinations is the Maldives which I visited for my honeymoon - absolute bliss!
 My favourite city destination is New York and I can give great advice on Broadway shows to see while you are there.
+One of my most travelled parts of the world is Scandinavia and whether you want to visit in the summer or winter, want a nature or city break, I can advise you on where to go and when.

 I can also help if you need advice when travelling with autistic adults or children.
 I am autistic and my son who is also autistic has grown up going to Disney and cruising.
 Both of these types of holiday can be scary for someone who is autistic and I can help you navigate things so you can be best prepared for your holiday.